 Liaison with Schools

-The last school board election was held on October 24, 2012, in conjunction with Saskatoon's municipal election.
+The last full school board election was held on October 24, 2012, in conjunction with Saskatoon's municipal election.
+Full results available on the City of Saskatoon website.

 Who is eligible to become a Catholic board trustee?